Learn

 What the law says

-The Stop Trading on Congressional Knowledge Act of 2012 — STOCK Act, for short — requires every member of Congress, their senior staff, and certain executive-branch officials to publicly disclose securities transactions worth more than $1,000.
+The Stop Trading on Congressional Knowledge Act of 2012 — the STOCK Act — requires every member of Congress, their senior staff, and certain executive-branch officials to publicly disclose securities transactions worth more than $1,000.
 The disclosure has to happen within 45 days of the trade.

 What's in a PTR

-- Filer name and chamber — the senator or representative who made the trade, plus their committee assignments if you cross-reference public records.
+- Filer name and chamber — the senator or representative who traded, plus committee assignments if you cross-reference public records.

-- Transaction date and disclosure date — the gap between these is the "filing delay."
-Anything over 45 days is technically a violation, though enforcement is weak in practice.
+- Transaction date and disclosure date — the gap is the “filing delay.”
+Over 45 days is technically a violation, though enforcement is weak.

-- Asset — the ticker, or in some cases just an asset description.
-PTRs are notorious for blurry tickers, so we normalize to a clean symbol where possible.
+- Asset — the ticker, or sometimes just a description.
+PTRs are notorious for blurry tickers, so we normalise to a clean symbol where possible.

 The loopholes that still exist in 2026

 - Amount ranges hide size.
-A "$100K–$250K" trade could be anything in that window.
-We always show the range, never a midpoint estimate.
+A “$100K–$250K” trade could be anything in that window.
+We always show the range, never a midpoint guess.

 - Spouses and dependents count, but enforcement is uneven.
-The trades are reported, but you'll see them labeled "filer," "spouse," "dependent," or "joint."
+Trades are reported, labelled “filer,” “spouse,” “dependent,” or “joint.”

 - Tickers get blurred.
-A surprising number of PTRs disclose only a fund name, not a tradable ticker.
-Catalyst tags these and excludes them from per-stock stats.
+Many PTRs disclose only a fund name, not a tradable ticker.
+We tag these and exclude them from per-stock stats.

 - Fines are low.
-The standard fine for a late PTR is $200.
-Some members have paid it more than once.
+The standard fine for a late PTR is $200 — and some members have paid it more than once.

 How to read a PTR usefully